ec-builds/enterprise-homelab/projects/home-network-security/README.md

 # 🔒 Home Network Security

-**Status: 📋 Planned**
+**Status: 🚧 In Progress**

-The *prevention* side of security: hardening the home network with enterprise-grade design through segmentation, filtering, and secure remote access.
+This project focuses on the *prevention* side of security by hardening the home network through segmentation, filtering, and secure remote access.

-**Scope note:** Detection and response live in [security-operations-lab](../security-operations-lab/).
-This project focuses on building the defenses.
+**Scope:** Detection and response live in [security-operations-lab](../security-operations-lab/).
+This project builds the defenses.

 ## Objectives

-- Segment the network with VLANs (trusted, IoT, guest, lab, management)
+- Segment the network into trusted, IoT, guest, lab, and management VLANs
 - Deploy a stateful firewall with least-privilege inter-VLAN rules
-- Implement network-wide DNS filtering
+- Filter DNS requests across the network
-- Enable intrusion detection/prevention (IDS/IPS)
+- Enable intrusion detection and prevention (IDS/IPS)
-- Provide secure remote access through WireGuard
+- Secure remote administration with WireGuard

+## Design Principles

+- Default deny between VLANs
+- Least privilege
+- Defense in depth
+- Secure by default
+- Minimize exposed services
+- Document infrastructure as code and documentation

 ## Current Environment